 There’s no way to know how the other person will react, but preparing beforehand can help you manage what to expect.
 More than anything, don’t allow yourself to be bullied or manipulated.

-And yes, tears will probably fall, maybe even on both sides.
+And yes, tears will probably fall, maybe on both sides.
 But that isn’t a good enough reason to stay.

 But remember that both of you will need space and distance to heal.
 In the case that you eventually decide you want to keep your friendship, make sure to set appropriate boundaries.